How To Bleach Wig Knots: A Beginner-Friendly Tutorial

 Step 5: Check and Reapply

-After the desired lightness is achieved, carefully remove the foil.
-Part throughout the lace to make sure that the knots in the back are bleaching as well because the knots along the hairline are always going to bleach quickly and easier than the knots along the back.
+Peel the foil carefully once the desired lightness is reached.
+Because the knots along the hairline will always bleach quicker and easier than the knots along the back, part the lace throughout to ensure that the back knots are bleaching as well.
 If there are still some knots that were not bleached perfectly, you can apply a little bit of developer to soften the knots up to get any last knots for 10 minutes.

 Step 6: Wash and Dry